 Why were amps so common in the past?

-When people started to listen to portable devices like Walkmans, MP3 players, and computers, the need for headphones with high impedance was limited mainly to use with dedicated setups.
+When people started to listen to portable devices like Walkmans, MP3 players, and computers, the need for headphones with high impedance was limited mainly to dedicated setups.
 However, people still wanted to use their expensive headphones with their new sources.
-When they did, it was a very common experience to suddenly experience a very low maximum volume.
+When they did, it was very common to suddenly experience a very low maximum volume.
 In that instance, a dedicated amplifier was necessary to boost the gain enough for the headphones to work properly.

 Plumbing metaphors and electricity